How to Invest Small Amounts of Money – 10 Easy Ways

 2. Bank Certificate of Deposit

-A CD can offer a higher interest rate if you agree not to withdraw your money before a certain time.
-Most bank CDs are a “term CD” because you invest for a specific number of months.
+You may earn even more money than a high-yield savings account if you place funds in a certificate of deposit (CD).
+A CD can offer a higher interest rate if you agree not to withdraw your money before a specific time.
+Most bank CDs are a “term CD” because you invest for a particular number of months.

 For example, a 12-month term CD means you invest for 12 months.
 You can withdraw your funds penalty-free when the investment term ends.
+The early withdrawal penalty is usually several months of interest income.
+The bank discloses the early withdrawal penalty before you invest.

 If you choose to renew your CD, your balance reinvests at the then-current interest rate.
 It can be higher, lower or the same as the original rate.
+Many online banks offer CDs with terms as long as five years (or as short as a few months).

 3. Commission-Free Index Funds

+One of the easiest and cheapest ways to invest small amounts of money is with index funds.
 These funds seek to match the performance of a stock market benchmark like the S&P 500.

 Not guessing which stocks will outperform the market keeps investing costs low since fund managers don’t sell stocks often and pay taxes.
 As a result, index funds have some of the lowest investment fees.